epeery/posts/books/post.md

 *Child of God* is the story of Lester Ballard, a violent man betrayed by society.

 ## Fear and Loathing in Las Vegas by Hunter S. Thompson

+## How to Win Friends and Influence people by Dale Carnegie